Sultanate of Dahlak: Demise

 By the 15th century, the economy of the sultanate was not only in decline, but it was also forced to pay tribute to the emperors of Ethiopia.
 In 1464–1465, Massawa and the Dahlak archipelago were pillaged by emperor Zara Yaqob.
 By 1513 Dahlak had become a vassal of the Tahirids.
 In 1517 and 1520 it came into conflict with the Portuguese empire, resulting in much destruction.
 By 1526 the Dahalik sultan, Ahmad, had been degraded to a tributary.
-There was a short revival of the sultanate during the Abyssinian-Adal war, where the sultanate of Adal waged a temporarily successful jihad against the Ethiopian Empire.
-Sultan Ahmad joined Adal and was rewarded with the port town of Arkiko, which before the war had belonged to Medri Bahri.
+There was a short revival of the sultanate during the Ethiopian-Adal war, where the sultanate of Adal waged a temporarily successful jihad against the Ethiopian Empire.
+Sultan Ahmad joined Adal and was rewarded with the port town of Arkiko.
 However, in 1541, one year after the death of sultan Ahmad, the Portuguese returned and destroyed Dahlak yet again.
 Sixteen years later, the islands were occupied by the Ottoman Empire, who made them part of the Habesh Eyalet.
 Under the rule of the Ottomans, the Dahlak islands lost their significance.